JuborajSujon/PH-Module-Exercise/Milestone 7/Module 38/Module 38.md

 - rendering list of users using map with array data and object data

 ## _38-9_ - Module Summary and Recap

+- rendering a component to the another component concept